Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: The bootstrap argument

 We recall that we have fixed $T \in (T_0,t^{\star})$.
 As in \cite{HK}, the guiding line in order to obtain polynomial weighted estimates for the fluid velocity $u$ is to derive a Stokes system satisfied by a weighted version of $u$, in such a way that the maximal regularity result of Section \ref{AnnexeMaxregStokes} can be applied.
 Note that since we do not have enough information about the regularity of $u(T_0)$ with respect to the interpolation spaces defined in \eqref{domaineDqs}, we rely on this result on the whole interval $[0,T]$.

-In what follows, the function $\Psi$ is a generic continuous positive function cancelling at $0$ which may also depend on quantities involving the initial data but increasing when these quantities increase: for simplicity, this dependency will not be explicitly written down.
+In what follows, the function $\Psi$ is a generic continuous positive and increasing function that may change from one line to another.
+Let us also recall the symbol $\lesssim_0$ introduced in Notation \ref{nota:lesssim_0}.

-We first state the following $\Ld^2 \Ld^2$ regularity result which is reminiscent of \cite{HK}. \begin{lemme} For all $\gamma \in (0,3/4)$, we have
+We first state the following $\Ld^2 \H^2$ regularity result which is reminiscent of \cite{HK}. \begin{lem} For all $\gamma \in (0,3/4)$, we have